DataBiosphere/cgp-dss-data-loader/tests/TEST_SETUP.md

 The `travis-test-loader-dont-delete` bucket was created and the permissions deleted for `viewer` level users.

-A service account was created: `travis-underpriveleged-tester@platform-dev-178517.iam.gserviceaccount.com` that now couldn't access the bucket.
+A service account with only viewer-level access was created: `travis-underpriveleged-tester@platform-dev-178517.iam.gserviceaccount.com` that now couldn't access the bucket.
 Their permissions were generated as a json key through the browser.